RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 External ADC clock
 ******************

-ADC clock can be provided by:
+The ADC clock can be provided by:

     * On board 125MHz XO (default)
-    * From external source / through extension connector :ref:`E2 <E2>` (R25,R26 should be moved to location R23,R24)
+    * From an external source/through extension connector :ref:`E2 <E2>` (R25, R26 should be moved to location R23, R24)
-    * Directly from FPGA (R25,R26 should be moved to location R27,R28)
+    * Directly from the FPGA (R25, R26 should be relocated to R27, R28)

 .. figure:: External_clk.png
     :alt: Logo